 Lake Clark Fast Facts

-- The highest elevation found in Lake Clark is 10,197 feet on Mount Redoubt
+Lake Clark’s lowest point is 0 feet at the Pacific Ocean.
+The highest point in Lake Clark is 10,197 feet on Mount Redoubt.

 Where is Lake Clark National Park?

 Lake Clark National Park is located in a very remote area of southern Alaska.
 The village of Port Alsworth is within the park and acts as the park’s headquarters.
 Very limited services are available.
 Further directions and maps can be found at Getting to Lake Clark.